 - Will improve the translation of the most current clinical information into the delivery of high quality care for patients.

 - Will integrate new treatment options in discussing available treatment alternatives for patients with pulmonary, critical care and sleep related disorders.

 Learning Format: Case-based, interactive online course, including mandatory assessment questions (number of questions varies by case).
 Please also read the Technical Requirements.

 Current Approval Period: January 1, 2017-December 31, 2019

 History of Present Illness

-Past Medical History, Family History and Social History
+Past Medical History, Social History and Family History

-Which of the following is the most likely diagnosis?
-(Click on the correct answer to proceed to the second of five panels)
+Which of the following are indicated?
+(Click on the correct answer to proceed to the second of five pages)